ManiTheFerfriGuy/FlyzexBotV2/README.en.md

 ## Deployment Tips
 - Consider platforms such as Heroku, AWS, or DigitalOcean for hosting.
 - Configure environment variables and set up CI/CD to automate updates.
-- Keep your encryption key secret and rotate it securely if necessary.
+- Protect the admin API key and rotate it securely if necessary.

 ## Project Structure
 ```